UK Modern Slavery Act Statement

 The Firm has also instructed its primary buyers of goods and services to promote compliance with the Firm’s supplier policy, including its prohibition on modern slavery and human trafficking practices, in their dealings with prospective and current suppliers.
 The buyers have been instructed to take various actions as appropriate toward this end.
 These may include, for example, due diligence on prospective and current suppliers with regard to modern slavery and human trafficking issues and the termination of negotiations or contracts if concerns are identified.
 They may also include, as a further example, the insertion of legal compliance clauses in supplier contracts and the ongoing monitoring of performance under such clauses.

-On behalf of the Firm, the undersigned Co-Managing Partners of the Firm have approved and issued the foregoing statement as of the 12th day of January 2018 and have instructed that it be posted on the Firm’s website.
+On behalf of the Firm, the undersigned Managing Partner of the Firm has approved and issued the foregoing statement as of the 5th day of March 2019 and has instructed that it be posted on the Firm’s website.